5 Common Data Quality Challenges (and How to Solve Them)

 - Create and enforce data entry standards across your organization.
 Upfront education about the consequences of low-quality data can help you reduce preventable data entry errors.

 - Use data validation rules inside the tools your data creators use.
 For example, you could set up fields with a drop-down menu of approved selections instead of allowing open string fields.
+Validation at the source leads to greater data consistency and data accuracy throughout the data value chain, such as by flagging duplicates in a UI to preserve uniqueness of unique IDs.

 Both of these strategies will help your team achieve a higher standard of data quality.